hannesm/platform-blog/Signing-the-opam-repository.md

 When a developer releases a package, they sign the new release with their public key and submit a pull request.

-### Repository signing

-This provides consistent, up-to-date snapshots of the repository, and protects against a whole different class of attacks than end-to-end signing (_e.g._ rollbacks, mix-and-match, freeze, etc.)

-This is done automatically by a snapshot bot (might run on the repository server), using the _snapshot key_, which is signed directly by the root keys, hence the chain of trust:

-- root keys &rarr;
-  snapshot key &rarr;
-  commit-hash

-Where "commit-hash" is the head of the repository's git repository (and thus a valid cryptographic hash of the full repository state, as well as its history)

-#### Repository maintainer (RM) keys
+### Repository maintainer (RM) keys

-The OCaml opam repository already needs a fair amount of caretaking: packages life in a single namespace, thus names need to be carefully claimed (avoiding too general, potentially insulting names, duplicates, easy to misinterpret names, ...).
-Additionally, since ususally no upper version constraints are specified, once a package is released, reverse dependencies need adjustments.

-The former could be done by the individual package developers, but is burdensome for them.
-Instead, a group of repository maintainers with higher privileges is already established (those with write access to ocaml/opam-repository).
+An initial set of repository maintainer keys for the official opam OCaml repository is distributed with each opam release.
+The private keys will be stored password-encrypted, securely offline.

+The responsibility of the RM is to keep the repository in a working state: introducing version constraints of reverse dependencies upon new releases, taking care of package names (and key identifiers), adding new members to the group of RMs, removing members of the group, revoking compromise keys, ...

-If each individual repository maintainer would be able to adjust every package, they would be an easy target for an attacker: steal one of their keys, and insert malicious code in any (or every) package of the opam repository.
+If a single repository maintainer key would be valid for modifying every package, they would be too easy targets for compromises.
+Instead, each operation needs a quorum of at least three repository maintainers.
+The quorum has several benefits:

-Instead, each commit done by a repository maintainer needs a quorum (of two other repository maintainers).
-Thus, an attacker would need to compromise three repository maintainers to succeed.

-Repository manager keys are signed by the root keys in the repository, the private counterparts are stored password-encrypted on the RM computers.

-#### Snapshot key

-This key is held by the _snapshot bot_ and signed directly by the root keys.
-It is used to guarantee consistency and freshness of repository snapshots, and does so by signing a git commit-hash and a timestamp.

-It is held online and used by the snapshot bot for automatic signing: it has lower security than the RM keys, but also a lower potential: it can not be used directly to inject malicious code or metadata in any existing package.
+- the compromise of a number of RM keys less than the quorum is harmless
+- it allows to safely revoke and replace a key, even if it was lost

+The initial RM keys could be distributed as such:
+- Louis Gesbert, opam maintainer, OCamlPro
+- Anil Madhavapeddy, main repository maintainer, OCaml Labs
+- Thomas Gazagnaire, main repository maintainer, OCaml Labs
+- Grégoire Henry, OCamlPro safekeeper
+- Someone in the OCaml team ?
+- Other maintainers of the ocaml/opam-repository GitHub repository

+For other repositories, there will be three options:
+- no signatures (backwards compatible ?), _e.g._ for local network repositories.
+  This should be allowed, but with proper warnings.
+- trust on first use: get the RM keys on first access, let the user confirm their fingerprints, then fully trust them.
+- let the user manually supply the RM keys.

-#### Developer keys
+### Developer keys

 These keys are used by the package developers for end-to-end signing.
 They are generated locally as needed by new packagers (_e.g._ by the `opam-publish`